 Schedule regular checkups and physicals with your doctor.
 Regular checkups and health screenings are vital to preventing a wide range of medical conditions, including heart disease.

 Know your blood pressure.
 About half of people with high blood pressure don’t have it under control, placing them at greater risk for heart disease.
 Having uncontrolled high blood pressure is one of the biggest risks for heart disease and other harmful conditions, such as stroke.

 If you smoke, consider the benefits of quitting.
 Smoking damages blood vessels and can lead to heart disease.

 Reduce sodium intake.
-Diet high in sodium, trans-fat, saturated fat, and added sugar increases the risk factor for heart disease.
+Diets high in sodium, trans-fat, saturated fat, and added sugar increase the risk factor for heart disease.

 Get exercise.
 Being a couch potato puts you at greater risk for heart disease.
 Staying physically active helps keep the heart healthy.
 Exercise and a healthy diet can help you lose extra weight.
 Being overweight or obese puts stress on the heart.

 Adopt a healthier diet.
 Try to fill at least half of your plate at each meal with vegetables and fruits.
 Try to incorporate more vegetarian meals into your diet.

 Take this opportunity to help others embrace heart health as well.
 If you have family members who have heart disease or are at risk for heart disease or have high blood pressure, help them meet the same goals you are setting for yourself.